caseyv22/mm-swingtheory/README.md

 - **v3.3:** Program enrollment gating — `enrollments` table + admin Add Member program/instructor selectors + Member profile Enrollments section (add/edit/deactivate/reactivate with branded modals) + Members list "No program assigned" indicator + booking gate on `POST /bookings`, `GET /programs`, `GET /programs/:slug/sessions` (gated behind `ENROLLMENT_ENFORCEMENT` env var, deployed dark, then enabled).
 Cascade updated to remove enrollments on member delete.
 Improved empty state on ProgramSelector for unenrolled users.
 - **v3.3:** AdminMembers stale-form bugfix — `MemberDetail` now resets `form` and transient UI flags in the `useEffect` keyed on `member.id`, fixing a bug where switching between members in the left list left the previously-selected member's data in the edit form (would have silently overwritten the wrong record on Save).
 - **v3.3:** Instructor nav reorder — Schedule → Students → Sessions → Account (was Sessions → Students → Schedule → Account); post-login landing changed from `/instructor/sessions` to `/instructor/schedule`.
 Updated in `NavBar.jsx`, `BottomNav.jsx`, and the RoleRouter in `App.jsx`.
 NavBar label "Calendar" renamed to "Schedule" to match the page title.
+- **v3.4:** Admin Add Student to session — new modal on AdminSessions roster panel lets admin/swinger add a parent or student to any specific session, bypassing capacity / window / weekly limits / enrollment gate.
+New endpoint `GET /admin/searchable-members` returns active parents+students annotated with `is_enrolled` and `already_booked` flags. `POST /admin/bookings` extended with `auto_enroll: boolean` (default true) — if user is a parent/student without an active enrollment for the session's program, creates/reactivates one in the same call.
+Modal shows an amber "Not enrolled — will be added on confirm" hint for unenrolled users; greys out and labels "Booked" for users already on the roster.
+Booking confirmation email + admin notification email are sent on success.
+- **v3.4:** Manual booking reactivate-or-insert — `POST /admin/bookings` no longer fails with "Already booked" when re-adding a previously-removed user.
+Mirrors the parent self-book pattern: confirmed-row → 400, cancelled-row → UPDATE back to confirmed (clears `cancelled_at`, refreshes `booked_at`, updates `child_id`), no row → INSERT.
+Bookings table `UNIQUE(session_id, user_id)` covers all statuses, so the blind-INSERT approach blocked admin from re-adding anyone who had ever been removed from a given session.
+- **v3.4:** Session cancel cascades to bookings — `PUT /admin/sessions/:id` with `is_cancelled: 1` on a future-or-today session now ALSO sets all confirmed bookings on that session to `status='cancelled'` with `cancelled_at=now()` (in addition to the existing email-send).
+Snapshots the user list before the UPDATE so emails go out to the same set regardless of UPDATE timing. **Past sessions** (`date < today`): no booking cascade, no emails — treated as admin record-correction only. **Restoring a cancelled session** (1→0): does NOT auto-restore bookings, by design — once admin emails users the session is off, those families have moved on; admin re-adds anyone who confirms they're still coming via the Add Student modal.
+- **v3.4:** session_days orphan cleanup on program edit — removing a day from a program's `session_days` would previously leave future sessions on that day stranded in the DB (the bug behind the May 2026 Wednesday Women's Clinic cleanup).
+Now: AdminPrograms calls a new `GET /admin/programs/:id/orphan-days-preview` before save; if any future sessions exist on a removed day, shows a confirmation modal with the count of empty sessions to delete and the count of sessions-with-bookings to cancel (with affected user count).
+On confirm, the PUT carries `session_days_action: 'delete_orphans'` and the worker: deletes empty future orphan sessions (plus their `session_instructors` rows), cancels future orphan sessions with bookings (cascade to bookings + session-cancelled emails).
+Default action remains `skip` so existing PUT callers are unaffected.
+Past sessions and already-cancelled sessions are never touched.
+- **v3.4:** DB cleanup — Wednesday Women's Clinic had 3 orphan Friday sessions (created May 2 when the program briefly had Fri in session_days, then never cleaned up after the days were corrected).
+Cleaned up via D1 console: cancelled and deleted Tram Nguyen's stale booking (`bkg_cde04ad3386a4d4cadfb`), deleted 3 `session_instructors` rows for Rafael Gomez on those sessions, then deleted the 3 orphan sessions (`sess_c266a4437a5f473ead84`, `sess_9d876971227e411b88cd`, `sess_f9c309d4bd20473ca121`).
+Verified cross-program orphan scan now returns zero rows.

 ### In Progress / Polish
 - Mobile QA across all roles and flows
 - Edge case error states
 - Iconography pass (consistent lucide-react usage)

+### Known scaling limits
+- `PUT /admin/programs/:id` with `session_days_action: 'delete_orphans'` sends emails synchronously inside the request.
+At extreme scale (removing a day from a multi-month program with hundreds of bookings), the email loop could approach Cloudflare Workers' 30s wall-time limit.
+Not a concern at current user volume.
+Mitigation when needed: move emails to `ctx.waitUntil()` so the response returns immediately and emails fire in the background.

 ### Not Started (v2 candidates)
 - Square / Stripe payment integration